cmjx/HelloWorld/README.md

 just another repository.
 hello,today is I first learning the github.
 I am Chinese,my English is so poor.
-I want learn English and program,I can.
+I want learn English and program,I can do it.